 Washington, Adams, Jefferson, Madison, Monroe, Adams, Jackson, Van Buren, Harrison, Tyler, Polk, Taylor, Fillmore.
-Those are the first 13 presidents, and 12 of them have streets in or near the Loop named after them.
+Those are the first 13 presidents, and 12 of them have streets in or near downtown named after them.
 Since there were two presidents named Adams, Quincy Street honors president #6, John Quincy Adams.

 |Jackson Boulevard is named for Andrew Jackson, the 7th President of the United States.|